How To Change OK Google to Something Else

 When you’re done typing the phrase, just tap on the “OK” button.
 Hit the return button in the upper left corner to exit preferences.

 You should now see a big green button labeled “Start”.
-Tap that and record your phrase, then hit “Stop”. the Once you have chosen the phrase and completed all the settings in the previous step, you will see a screen that actually records your phrase.
-When you are ready, just click on the big green Play button.
-After all the three steps are complete, you can say your chosen hotword instead of “OK Google” and your Google Assistant will be right there, ready to take your voice command.
+Tap that and leave it running, and you can say your chosen hotword instead of “OK Google” and your Google Assistant will be right there, ready to take your voice command.

 Method 2 – Using the Tasker App